-If Class Members that could submit a Joint Claims Form for a specific water supply do not submit such a Form (Option One), and if none of those Class Members submits relevant documentation (Option Two), the Claims Administrator has full discretionary authority to request additional information that he deems necessary to determine which entity or entities bear the PFAS treatment costs for that water.
-Absent adequate information about how PFAS treatment costs will be borne, the Claims Administrator may divide an Allocated Amount equally between or among Class Members.
+If none of the two or more Settlement Class Members that could submit a Joint Claims Form for a specific water supply submits such a Form (Option One), and if none of those Settlement Class Members submits relevant documentation (Option Two), the Claims Administrator has full discretionary authority to request additional information that he deems necessary to determine which entity or entities bear the PFAS treatment costs for that water.
+Absent adequate information about how PFAS treatment costs will be borne, the Claims Administrator may divide an Allocated Amount equally between or among Settlement Class Members.

-The expectation is that Class Members eligible to file a Joint Claims Form will timely do so, likely rendering unnecessary any request for additional information.
-Of course, to access funds from the Settlement Agreement, a Class Member also must submit an individual Claims Form and thus become a Qualifying Class Member.
+The expectation is that Settlement Class Members eligible to file a Joint Claims Form will timely do so, likely rendering unnecessary any request for additional information.
+Of course, to access funds from the Settlement Agreement, a Settlement Class Member also must submit an individual Claims Form and thus become a Qualifying Settlement Class Member.